AnthonyVNgo/portfolio-v3/content/projects/brandon-van.md

 link: 'https://brandonvan.com/'
 ---

-A portfolio page built with Wordpress CMS and Elementor Pro designed to market the client's work and enable communications via the contact page and social media links.
+A portfolio page built with Wordpress CMS and Elementor Pro designed to market the work and enable communications via the contact page and social media links.